trinodb/trino/docs/src/main/sphinx/connector/hive.rst

 ``UPDATE``, and ``DELETE`` statements, with the exact support depending on the storage system, file format, and metastore:

+When connecting to a Hive metastore version 3.x, the Hive connector supports reading from and writing to insert-only and ACID tables, with full support for partitioning and bucketing.

 :doc:`/sql/delete` applied to non-transactional tables is only supported if the table is partitioned and the ``WHERE`` clause matches entire partitions.
 Transactional Hive tables with ORC format support "row-by-row" deletion, in